gladimdim/gladimdimorg/ck5s4no08076wqks12ko0dp1r.md

         )
 ```

-Expanded with flex property is used to tell how much of available screen should be taken by the child.
+ [Expanded](https://api.flutter.dev/flutter/widgets/Expanded-class.html)  with flex property is used to tell how much of available screen should be taken by the child.
 As this is the main content area, we give it 9 (1  will be given to navigation area).
-So it will occupy 90% of available space.
+So, it will occupy 90% of available space.

 # Navigation Content PageView

 The title navigation is also a PageView but with disabled scroll (more on this later).

-The render has couple of  [collection ifs](https://medium.com/dartlang/announcing-dart-2-3-optimized-for-building-user-interfaces-e84919ca1dff) : we have to avoid rendering go to navigation buttons at first and last positions, as we cannot go to -1 or length + 1 widget.
+The render has couple of  [collection ifs](https://medium.com/dartlang/announcing-dart-2-3-optimized-for-building-user-interfaces-e84919ca1dff) : we have to avoid rendering 'go to' navigation buttons at first and last positions, as we cannot go to -1 or length + 1 widget.
 It would raise a runtime exception.

 ```dart
 Expanded(